 Brown fat weight loss is an exciting new field, but it already is an area where quick fix promises are being made not based on real research and accurate representation of the science.
 Brown Fat a/k/a “good fat” has become a focus of research in recent years for its importance in regulating metabolism.
 The human body at infancy has active brown adipose tissue, brown fat, that is important to maintain body temperature.
 Rather than store energy like white adipose tissue, white fat, the brown fat burns glucose calories to generate heat and maintain core body temperature in mild cold conditions.
 In colder conditions, below approximately 60 degrees fahrenheit, our body begins to shiver to generate heat for warmth.
 Shivering is uncomfortable and when you are that cold you are not activating brown fat: the body is focusing on firing major muscles to keep you warm.
 So scientists have been focused on turning on brown fat by triggering activity with mild cold such as sitting in a chilled room or wearing a cooling vest for BAT activation.
 Only this non-shivering thermogenesis is going to result in a higher fat burn by triggering the brown adipose tissue furnace.
 No cool fat burner or freeze away fat designed to be ice cold where the shiver response is triggered will provide the brown adipose tissue activation that burns fat.
 It is mild cold exposure that provides brown fat weight loss, and acute cold exposure is very uncomfortable in addition to being ineffective to activate good fat for weight loss. (“The participation of brown fat-derived thermogenesis in the response to acute cold is clearly optional, i.e., brown adipose tissue will be used if the capacity already exists, but if not, the animal will use other means (shivering) for the same purpose.”
 Brown Adipose Tissue: Function and Physiological Significance

-One proven way to activate brown fat is with cold like the coming COOL BURN™ cooling vest for brown fat weight loss.
+One proven way to activate brown fat is with cold like the coming Hyper Chill™ cooling vest for brown fat weight loss.
+You can turn down your thermostat but that is expensive and bad for the environment in most climates.
 Measurement breakthroughs are going to be important to learning the best methods of using cooling to activate brown adipose tissue to treat obesity.

 Knowing this it causes you to think about climate and the modern human condition of living in perfectly conditioned air, and not getting outside to the extent that we are even deficient in vitamin D unless we get it in our diet.
 There is an excellent read on this: The most overlooked public health intervention may be your thermostat!